Turbo-compound engine

-The Napier Nomad engine.
-The power-recovery turbine sits underneath a two-stroke diesel engine.
+The Napier Nomad II engine.
+The power-recovery 3-stage turbine sits underneath and to the rear of a two-stroke diesel engine.

-A turbo-compound engine is a reciprocating engine that employs a turbine to recover energy from the exhaust gases.
-Instead of using that energy to drive a turbocharger as found in many high-power aircraft engines, the energy is instead sent to the output shaft to increase the total power delivered by the engine.
-The turbine is usually mechanically connected to the crankshaft, as on the Wright R-3350 Duplex-Cyclone, but electric and hydraulic power recovery systems have been investigated as well.
+A turbo-compound engine is a reciprocating engine that uses a turbine to recover energy from the exhaust gases and return it as mechanical power to the engine.
+Instead of using that energy to drive a turbocharger, as in many high-power aircraft engines, the recovered energy is mechanically transmitted to the crankshaft to increase the total power delivered by the engine.
+Major aircraft examples include the Wright R-3350 Duplex-Cyclone and the Napier Nomad.

 As this recovery process does not increase fuel consumption, it has the effect of reducing the specific fuel consumption, the ratio of fuel use to power.
 Turbo-compounding was used for commercial airliners and similar long-range, long-endurance roles before the introduction of turbojet engines.
-Examples using the Duplex-Cyclone include the Douglas DC-7B and Lockheed L-1049 Super Constellation, while other designs did not see production use.
+Examples using the Duplex-Cyclone include the Douglas DC-7, Lockheed L-1049 Super Constellation, and Lockheed L-1649 Starliner, while other designs did not see production use for commercial flight.

 Concept

-Most piston engines produce a hot exhaust that still contains considerable undeveloped energy that could be used for propulsion if extracted.
-A turbine is often used to extract energy from such a stream of gases.
-A conventional gas turbine is fed high-pressure, high-velocity air, extracts energy from it, and leaves as a lower-pressure, slower-moving stream.
-This action has the side-effect of increasing the upstream pressure, which makes it undesirable for use with a piston engine as it increases the back-pressure in the engine, which decreases scavenging of the exhaust gas from the cylinders and thereby lowers the efficiency of the piston portion of a compound engine.
+Most piston engines produce a hot exhaust that still contains considerable undeveloped energy that can be recovered for useful work.
+In a turbo-compound engine, a turbine extracts part of this energy from the exhaust stream and feeds it back mechanically into the engine, increasing power output and, in some applications, reducing specific fuel consumption.
+Rather than using the recovered energy only to drive a turbocharger, turbo-compounding uses it to supplement the engine's own output.

-Through the late 1930s and early 1940s one solution to this problem was the introduction of "jet stack" exhaust manifolds.
-These were simply short sections of metal pipe attached to the exhaust ports, shaped so that they would produce a jet of air that produced forward thrust.
-Another World War II introduction was the use of the Meredith effect to recover heat from the radiator system to provide additional thrust.
+In one important aircraft arrangement, turbo-compounding was achieved by using blowdown turbines to recover energy from exhaust-gas pulses and return it to the crankshaft.
+This system was used on the Wright R-3350 Duplex-Cyclone, whose three turbines, each driven by the exhaust from six cylinders, fed recovered power back to the crankshaft through shafts, bevel gears, and fluid couplings.

-By the late-war era, turbine development had improved dramatically and led to a new turbine design known as the "blowdown turbine" or "power-recovery turbine".
-This design extracts energy from the momentum of the moving exhaust, but does not appreciably increase back-pressure.
-This means it does not have the undesirable effects of conventional designs when connected to the exhaust of a piston engine, and a number of manufacturers began studying the design.
+Other turbo-compound engines used a separate exhaust turbine to recover energy from the engine's exhaust flow and return surplus power mechanically to the crankshaft.
+This arrangement was used on the Napier Nomad, in which exhaust gases drove a rear-mounted three-stage axial-flow turbine connected to the compressor and, through a variable-speed fluid coupling, to the crankshaft; at low power, the crankshaft could drive the compressor, while at higher power, excess turbine output was fed back to the crankshaft.